RePro3D-Praxisproject/repro3d-backend/.github/pull_request_template.md

 ## Description
 Please include a summary of the change and which issue is fixed.
-Also, include relevant motivation and context.

 ## Related Issue(s)
-This project only accepts pull requests related to open issues.
-Don't forget to link to the issue(s) this pull request fixes.
+Mention the RP-xx from Jira here.

 ## Type of Change
 Replace the whitespace with an `x` in the boxes that apply